maxgmr/imgsim/README.md

 # imgsim

-A program that uses various algorithms and techniques to find similar images.
+A program that uses various algorithms and techniques to find images that are visually similar to each other.